Scott and Dan hit up the comics racks from 49 years ago…

 Brash and boozy manager Billy Martin didn’t like Jackson but loved squabbling with Steinbrenner, who would always return the favor.
 Catcher Thurman Munson, the team captain, was also not a fan of Jackson’s, and the free agent superstar — who to be completely fair was just ahead of his time in terms of his flair for self-promotion — had difficulty finding allies in the clubhouse.
 The Bronx Zoo was in its early days, and things would get much worse — and crazier — before they would get better.
 (The Los Angeles Dodgers were 22-4 and 10 1/2 games in front in the National League West.
 They were happy as clams.)

 The top film in the country was Annie Hall.
 Separating the art from the artist for just a moment, Annie Hall is Woody Allen’s masterpiece — a hilariously neurotic view of white, privileged New York — and a wonderful turn for co-star Diane Keaton, whose fashion in the film was trend-setting.
-Another hit was It’s Alive, a re-release of a 1974 horror flick that was aided by a new, effective ad campaign that terrified the bejeezus out of me.
+Another hit was It’s Alive, a re-release of a 1974 horror flick that was aided by a new, effective ad campaign that scared the bejeezus out of me.
 (Similarly freaky horror flicks Audrey Rose and Demon Seed were also in theaters.)

 Rocky had been out for months but was still drawing crowds, the Monty Python-connected Jabberwocky was developing a cult following, and director David Lynch’s feature-length debut Eraserhead was becoming a midnight hit in L.A.
 Francois Truffaut’s The Man Who Loved Women was lighting up art-house screens.